Former preschool teacher identified as a victim of July Fourth parade shooting

 Authorities believe the shooter, who was apprehended following a manhunt Monday, climbed onto a rooftop of a business and opened fire on the parade about 20 minutes after it started.

-A total of 26 patients were received at Highland Park Hospital, according to Dr. Brigham Temple, the medical director of the NorthShore University Health System.
+A total of 26 patients were received at Highland Park Hospital, said Dr. Brigham Temple, the medical director of the NorthShore University Health System.

-The patients ranged in age from 8 years old to 85 years old, and four or five were children, according to Temple.
+The patients ranged in age from 8 years old to 85 years old, and four or five were children, Temple said.
 He said 19 of the 25 gunshot victims were treated and have been discharged.
 There were gunshot wounds to extremities as well as more central parts of bodies, he added.

 Jacki Sundheim, 63, has been identified by her synagogue as one of the six people killed in the Fourth of July parade shooting in Highland Park, Illinois.

-The North Shore Congregation Israel in Glencoe said in a statement Sundheim was a lifelong congregant of the synagogue and a member of staff, having been a preschool teacher and events coordinator.
+The North Shore Congregation Israel in Glencoe said in a statement Sundheim was a lifelong congregant and a member of the staff, having been a preschool teacher and events coordinator.

 "There are no words sufficient to express the depth of our grief for Jacki's death and sympathy for her family and loved ones," the statement said.
 "We know you join us in the deepest prayer that Jacki's soul will be bound up in the shelter of God's wings and her family will somehow find comfort and consolation amidst this boundless grief."